Bomo2/UwULogs_Icecrown/README.md

 # UwULogs for Warmane-Icecrown

-**UwULogs-Icecrown** is an addon that displays competitive performance rankings directly within the game.
+**UwULogs_Icecrown** is an addon that displays competitive performance rankings directly within the game.
 It provides a quick and easy way to check if a player appears in the **UwU Logs Top 1000 rankings** based on data from (https://uwu-logs.xyz).

 ## Features